-We present a novel technique for segmenting a three-dimensional solid with 3-vertexconnected edge graphs consisting of only convex edges into a collection of topological hexahedra.
+We present a novel technique for segmenting a three-dimensional solid with a 3-vertexconnected edge graph consisting of only convex edges into a collection of topological hexahedra.
 Our method is based on the edge graph, which is defined by the sharp edges between the boundary surfaces of the solid.
-We repeatedly decompose the solid into smaller solids until all of them belong to certain classes of predefined base solids.
+We repeatedly decompose the solid into smaller solids until all of them belong to a certain class of predefined base solids.
 The splitting step of the algorithm is based on simple combinatorial and geometric criteria.
-The extension of our method to solids with non-convex edge graphs of insufficient connectivity will be presented in a forthcoming paper.
+The segmentation technique described in the paper is part of a process pipeline for solving the isogeometric segmentation problem that we outline in the paper.